ubinexus/sonic-utilities/doc/Command-Reference.md

   ```
   admin@sonic:~$ sudo sonic-installer set-fips --enable-fips
   Done
-  Set FIPS for the image successfully
+  Enabled FIPS for the image successfully
   ```

 Go Back To [Beginning of the document](#) or [Beginning of this section](#software-installation-and-management)